DworkinLab/Bio720/PathwayToBDS_nirvana.md

 While I am less familiar with the offerings of bio-perl and Biopython, they absolutely have the same broad set of general tools that one could choose.

-### Utilize your local expertise (your lab, department or University) in choosing your path.
+### Utilize your local expertise (your lab, department or University) in choosing your path

 In addition to picking a path that best suites your preferences for language/environment, also consider other "experts" nearby.
 What do other individuals in your lab, or nearby labs use?
 If there is some local expertise, utilize this to your advantage.
 This may shape your initial approach, but may also help you gain deeper insights as well.
 Then once you are more comfortable you can delve further and deeper.